Beach-Brews/devvit-community-survey/README.md

 # Community Survey

+Introducing the Community Survey app for Reddit!
 A way to provide more advanced polls and surveys directly in Reddit without having to use an external survey provider (such as Google Forms or Survey Monkey).

+Moderators are able to create surveys, schedule publish and close dates, and view results.
+Published surveys appear directly the user's feed, allowing them to respond and view results without having to leave Reddit.

+## Ongoing Development

+Community Survey is still undergoing development and is currently in an Alpha phase.
+Please note there are likely glitches.
+There are also a large number of features planned for future releases.
+Please visit r/CommunitySurvey to report any bugs or make feature requests.

+## Terms of Use + Privacy Policy

 ## Getting Started